microsoft/code-with-engineering-playbook/docs/automated-testing/ui-testing/readme.md

 UI Testing can get very challenging at the lower level, especially with a testing framework like Selenium.
 If you choose to go this route, then you'll likely encounter timeouts, missing elements, and you'll have significant friction with the testing framework itself.
 Due to many issues with UI testing there have been a number of free and paid solutions that help alleviate certain issues with frameworks like Selenium.
 This is why you'll find Cypress in the recommended frameworks as it solves many of the known issues with Selenium.

 This is an important point though.
-Depending on the UI testing framework you choose will result in either a smoother test creation experience, or a very frustrating and time consuming one.
+Depending on the UI testing framework you choose will result in either a smoother test creation experience, or a very frustrating and time-consuming one.
 If you were to choose just Selenium the development costs and time costs would likely be very high.
 It's better to use either a framework built on top of Selenium or one that attempts to solve many of the problems with something like Selenium.

 Note there that there are further considerations as when running headlessly the UI can render differently than what you may see on your development machine, particularly with web applications.
 Furthermore, note that when rendering in different page dimensions elements may disappear on the page due to CSS rules, therefore not be selectable by certain frameworks with default options out of the box.
 All of these issues can be resolved and worked around, but the rendering demonstrates another particular challenge of UI testing.